Open Monday-Friday 8AM - 4PM

 Tennessee House of Representatives-41st District- 2 year term

-Offices on the City of Sunbright Municipal Ballot:
+Offices on the City of Wartburg Municipal Ballot

 Alderman- 4 year term

-· The first day to pick-up a petition for municipal candidates is June 20, 2022
+· The first day to pick-up a petition for an election in this notice is February 5, 2024

-· The first day the armed forces, spouses, and overseas voters to request an absentee ballot is January 1, 2022.
+· The first day the armed forces, spouses, and overseas voters to request an absentee ballot for this election is January 1, 2024.

-· The first day to request an absentee ballot, other than armed forces and overseas voters, is August 10, 2022
+· The first day to request an absentee ballot other than armed forces and overseas voters for the August 1, 2024, Election is May 3, 2024

-· Petitions may be picked up at the Morgan County Election Commission Office
+· Information or Petitions may be picked up: Morgan County Election Commission

 Notice for Elderly Voters or Voters with Disabilities